When Output Stops Being a Signal

 But AI makes it harder to ignore.

 On one of my teams, an engineer systematically cleared a backlog of low-level tech debt in a single sprint.
 That was real, valuable work.
-But when I looked at the metrics alongside an engineer who spent the same sprint on one high-impact architectural change, the numbers looked identical.
-Output has never been a great signal — AI just made that harder to pretend otherwise.
+But when I looked at the metrics alongside an engineer who spent the same sprint on one high-impact change, the numbers showed a major disparity even though the impact to the team was huge in both cases.
+Output has never been a great signal.
+AI just made that harder to pretend otherwise.

-The hardest part isn’t even the obviously bad code.
-It’s the work that looks reasonable - clean PRs, passing tests, sensible structure - but work that’s built on shallow understanding.
+I think a lot of people are focused on “AI slop” and the obviously bad work being passed off as good.
+I’d argue that while that is a real concern, the bigger risk isn’t even the obviously bad code.
+It’s the work that looks reasonable - solid PRs, passing tests, sensible structure - but work that’s built on shallow understanding.

 I’ve even felt this myself.
-I once relayed an inflated estimate to product leadership based on that kind of exploration, only to realize later that most of it wasn’t relevant.
+Early in my own AI usage, I once relayed an inflated estimate to product leadership based on that kind of exploration, only to realize later that most of it wasn’t relevant.
 It felt so convincing in the moment.

 We’re all learning how to use AI.
-I use these tools too, but as a manager, I’m often in situations where I have to rely not on my own ability to use them but on my engineers’.
+Mistakes are bound to happen.
+I use these tools too, but as a manager, I’m often in situations where I have to rely not only on my own ability to use them but on my direct reports’.
 I’m one degree removed, which puts a lot of trust in a skill we’re all still figuring out.

-For a long time, managers have used output as a rough proxy for capability.
-It was never perfect, but it mostly worked.
+For a long time, output was an easy “out”.
+A rough proxy for capability.
+It was never perfect, but you could argue it sort of worked.

-Now managers have to evaluate the things that are harder to see: how engineers make decisions, whether they can explain why something is the right approach, whether they improve the system around them, not just their own output.
+We need to avoid hyper-focusing on output and spend more time evaluating the things that are harder to measure: how engineers make decisions, whether they can explain why something is the right approach, whether they improve the system around them, not just their own output.

 None of this is about AI being good or bad.